KonradDlugosz/SakilaRestApi/README.md

 Depending on the endpoint, a message will be displayed announcing the success or failure of the operation.
 The status code will be ```200``` for all except the Stores, which will return ```200``` if successful or ```404``` if the ID was not found.

 <p align="right">(<a href="#top">back to top</a>)</p>

+## Tools and Frameworks

+This section contains all the tools and frameworks that were used in this project.

+### Spring Boot

+Spring boot was used to develop RESTful web service as it makes it easy to build API.
+It provides auto configurated production-grade spring application.
+This allows to get stared quickly without wasting time on configurating Spring application.

+### Hibernate

+Hibernate is object-relational mapping tool for java which provides framework for mapping object-oriented model to relational database which in our case is Sakila database.

+### Jackson

+Jackson is a high-performance JSON processor for Java.
+It allowed to create JSON parsing and also to deserialize JSON into java object by the use of Object mapper which are used in Junit testing.

+<p align="right">(<a href="#top">back to top</a>)</p>